matrix-org/node-irc/docs/API.rst

     ``localAddress`` is the address to bind to when connecting.

+    `localPort` is the local port to bind when connecting, such as `50555`

     ``debug`` will output timestamped messages to the console using ``util.log`` when certain events are fired.
 If this is true, it will override ``showErrors``.